Which exercise burns the most calories?

 "The gold-standard laboratory measure involves sitting people in a room which measures the amount of heat they produce (known as direct calorimetry), but there is reported to only be one working direct calorimeter in the world currently," Dr Gonzalez says.

-Heart rate and movement monitoring is how the best fitness trackers provide an estimate of your calorie burn during certain activities.
-These figures can be useful for giving you a rough idea of your total daily energy expenditure, but they tend not to be very accurate.
+The best fitness trackers now use heart rate and movement monitoring to provide an estimate of your calorie burn during certain activities.
+However, it's important to remember that while these figures can be useful for giving you a rough idea of your total daily energy expenditure, they tend not to be very accurate.

 Factors that impact calorie burn